-Projection: Introduction, Principle of Projection, Method of projection, Planes of projection, Four quadrant, First and Third angle projection, Reference line, symbols for methods of projection, Orthographic projection one or both the planes, Line perpendicular to one of the planes, Line inclined to one plane and parallel to other .
+Projection: Introduction, Principle of Projection, Method of projection, Planes of projection, Four quadrant, First and Third angle projection, Reference line, symbols for methods of projection, Orthographic projection parallel to other .
 Line inclined to both the planes, True length.

 Projection of Point: Introduction, Projection of Point situated in first, second, third & fourth quadrant.